MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-appendix.md

 The Java compiler should enforce the final restrictions to prevent accidental override of the original method instead of the MAM equivalent.

 ### Wrapped System Services
-For some system service classes, it's necessary to call a static method on a MAM wrapper class instead of directly invoking the desired method on the service instance.
+For some system service classes, it is necessary to call a static method on a MAM wrapper class instead of directly invoking the desired method on the service instance.
 For example, a call to